Are you in a flood risk area?

-There are various dam or sandbag-like products on the market to block your doors, but if you don't have them there are other precautions you can take.
+There are various dam or sandbag-like products on the market to block your doors, but there are other precautions you can take.

-- Remove everything valuable that is at floor level and take it upstairs
+Remove everything valuable that's at floor level and take it to higher ground

 'Blocked up drains were a common complaint during the recent floods,' he adds.
-You can install non-return valves on your pipes if you are concerned about blocked and overflowing drains.
+You can install non-return valves on your pipes if you're concerned about blocked and overflowing drains.

-Don't try to move anything that is to heavy for you to do so safely – flood management companies are trained to take all the necessary steps to prevent secondary damage to your home, including moving heavy objects and carpets.
+Don't try to move anything that's too heavy for you to do so safely – flood management companies are trained to take all the necessary steps to prevent secondary damage to your home, including moving heavy objects and carpets.

-Before you move anything, take photos to remember how your house looks pre-flood and make an itinerary of everything you take to higher ground.
+Before you move anything, take photos and make an inventory of everything you take to higher ground.
 As an extra step, you can find out which local flood management company your insurer uses and make a note of their details.

 What to do when a flood strikes

 First of all, contact your insurance company.
-Make sure that you have all the information that you think might be useful to them, and tell them what's happened as concisely as possible.
+Have all the information you think might be useful to them, and tell them what's happened as concisely as possible.